Definition Guide Irish law and best practice

 District Court · Section 77

-A criminal prosecution for a Abrasive Wheels breach, heard in the District Court.
+A criminal prosecution for an Abrasive Wheels breach, heard in the District Court.
 Criminal record attaches to the company and, where relevant, the director.

 Max penalty €5,000 · 12 mo.